 Louisiana GO Grant

 The Louisiana GO Grant is a need-based financial aid program aimed at making college more affordable for students from moderate- and low-income families.
-Louisiana resident students who are eligible for and receive the Federal Pell Grant may also be eligible for the Louisiana GO Grant (funding permits).
-The grant helps cover the difference between the actual cost of attending a public or private college in Louisiana and the amount of a student’s Pell Grant award.
-Elgible full-time students may receive up to $1000 per academic year.
-Eligible part-time students may receive up to $500 per year.
-Enrollment criteria: Louisiana resident admitted and enrolled, beginning Fall 2007, as a certificate or degree-seeking undergraduate student at a Louisiana public or private (LAICU) college or university: (1) as a first time freshman or (2) aged 25 or older and not having enrolled in a college or university in credit bearing courses for at least one academic year.
+Louisiana resident students who are eligible for and receive the Federal Pell Grant may be eligible for the Louisiana GO Grant (funding permits).
+Elgible full-time students may receive up to $3000 per academic year.
+Eligible part-time students may receive up to $1500 per year.
+Enrollment criteria: Louisiana resident admitted and enrolled as a certificate or degree-seeking undergraduate student at a Louisiana public or private (LAICU) college or university.
+The eligible student must have remaining financial need after deducting Estimated Family Contribution (EFC) and all federal/state/institutional grant or scholarship aid (“gift aid”) from student’s Cost of Attendance (COA).